 Souvenirs are essential to the vacation experience and can become quite expensive at Disney World.
 A way to save money on souvenirs is to start with a realistic budget.
 Remember that experiential memories with loved ones are more valuable than material items.

 Disney outlet stores are abundant in and around Orlando and sell authentic Disney merchandise at discounted prices.
-An excellent hack for parents is to purchase a few keepsakes for the kiddos from online Disney retailers or outlet stores ahead of time rather than spending full price at park gift shops.
+An excellent hack for parents is to purchase a few keepsakes for the kiddos from online Disney retailers or outlet stores ahead of time.
+This prevents spending full price at park gift shops.

-Credit cards offer an array of rewards including cash back and points that can be used towards a myriad of things including airfare and hotel costs.
-Note that you can use credit card reward points to purchase Disney World theme park tickets, but only through authorized online sellers such as Undercover Tourist and not directly via Disney.
+Credit cards offer an array of rewards including cash back and points that can be used towards a myriad of things like airfare and hotel costs.
+You can use credit card reward points to purchase Disney World theme park tickets, but only through authorized online sellers such as Undercover Tourist and not directly via Disney.

 Disney gift cards are another idea to save money at Disney World.
 You can purchase Disney gift cards at most big retailers like Walmart and Target for discounted prices.
 You can then use these for dining and souvenirs at the park.